 One of the reasons the I-15 was selected as a test bed was that the I-15 environment includes some of the most advanced ITS infrastructure available: dynamic ratio ramp metering, adaptive control on roads parallel to the interstate, reversible high occupancy vehicle (HOV) lanes and high occupancy tolls (HOT) with dynamic pricing along with systems for disseminating advance information about traffic incidents.

-Since 2014, the system can run in an automated stage where the system takes automatic control of signals and ramps when recommended by the simulated evaluations.
+Since 2014, the system has been able to run in an automated stage where the system takes automatic control of signals and ramps when recommended by the simulated evaluations.
 This may be the first time in the US that traffic management decisions are being successfully made entirely based on automatically triggered real-time simulations of the entire multi-modal transportation network.

 Thanks in large part to the success of the ICM system, in 2015 USDOT added the SANDAG ICM network to the Dynamic Mobility Applications (DMA)-Active Transportation and Demand Management (ATDM Analysis, Modeling and Simulation (AMS) Testbed Project.